TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 The SDK is not sending the reports right when the crash happens deliberately, because if is not safe to implement such a mechanism while being async-safe (any Objective-C code is _NOT_ async-safe!) and not causing more danger like a deadlock of the device, than helping.
 We found that users do start the app again because most don't know what happened, and you will get by far most of the reports.

-Sending the reports on startup is done asynchronously (non-blocking).
-This is the only safe way to ensure that the app won't be possibly killed by the iOS watchdog process, because startup could take too long and the app could not react to any user input when network conditions are bad or connectivity might be very slow.
+Sending the reports on start-up is done asynchronously (non-blocking).
+This is the only safe way to ensure that the app won't be possibly killed by the iOS watchdog process, because start-up could take too long and the app could not react to any user input when network conditions are bad or connectivity might be very slow.

 #### 3.6.3 Mach Exception Handling

 By default the SDK is using the safe and proven in-process BSD Signals for catching crashes.
 This option provides an option to enable catching fatal signals via a Mach exception server instead.

-We strongly advice _NOT_ to enable Mach exception handler in release versions of your apps!
+We strongly advise _NOT_ to enable Mach exception handler in release versions of your apps!

 *Warning:* The Mach exception handler executes in-process, and will interfere with debuggers when they attempt to suspend all active threads (which will include the Mach exception handler).
 Mach-based handling should _NOT_ be used when a debugger is attached.
-The SDK will not enabled catching exceptions if the app is started with the debugger running.
+The SDK will not enable catching exceptions if the app is started with the debugger running.
 If you attach the debugger during runtime, this may cause issues the Mach exception handler is enabled!

 ```objc
 [[BITHockeyManager sharedHockeyManager] configureWithIdentifier:@"APP_IDENTIFIER"];